nulljcd/machineLearning/README.md

 - proximal policy optimization (PPO)

 ### notes
-- I plan to make it easily portable to any lang, so I have to sacrifice numPy
+- I plan to make it easily portable to any lang
-- meant to be easy to understand, so not many optimizations
+- no external libraries
+- prioritize readability over speed